Nassau-Shatford Baseball Frequently Asked Questions

 Our concession stand is parent-run – during each game, one parent from each team is required to take a turn at the concession stand.
 Team parents will organize this schedule at the start of the season.
 Each family is expected to provide at least 3 hours of concession stand coverage per child, per season.
 It is not a one and done obligation as we play more games than there are players per team!

-We also have several fun events through the year – often we attend a Valley Cats game as a group and the kids get to go out on the field.
-We have some late winter fun nights planned at DPS.
-We hold a yearly t-ball clinic.
-We have an opening day parade.
+We also have several fun events throughout the year – often we attend a Valley Cats game as a group and the kids get to go out on the field.
+We hold winter workouts in Castleton at Perfect Game Sports.
+We have an opening day parade and participate in the village Memorial Day parade.
 All events we hope families will participate in!